extide/Install-OpenSSH/README.md

 Defaults to `OpenSSH-Win64.zip`

-There are also 32-bit releases published to this repo -- so if you are attempting to install this on a 32bit system you will want to change this to `OpenSSH-Win32.zip`
+There are also 32-bit releases published to their repo -- so if you are attempting to install this on a 32bit system you will want to change this to `OpenSSH-Win32.zip`

+#### $UserAgent
+THe useragent to use when making web requests.
+You can update this if needed.

+Defaults to the Chrome 87 User Agent string.

 # How to use

 #### To quickly install with all defaults, just paste this into an admin powershell window